CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 If a tile is marked as available, it may have extensions attached to it as defined by the tileset author, and it may have content or children.

-`tileAvailability.constant: 0` is disallowed, as subtrees must have at least one available tile.
+If a non-root tile's availability is 1, its parent tile's availability must also be 1. `tileAvailability.constant: 0` is disallowed, as subtrees must have at least one available tile.

 ### Content Availability